 Nippon Gases UK Ltd, Immingham, and Nippon Gases Offshore, Dyce, have been awarded International Safety Awards by the British Safety Council for their commitment to workplace health and safety in 2022.
-These awards recognise organisations that prioritise the prevention of workplace injuries, work-related illnesses, and promote well-being and mental health
+These awards recognise organisations that prioritise the prevention of workplace injuries, work-related illnesses, and promote well-being and mental health at work.

-Sector Award for demonstrating a strong commitment to good health and safety management during 2022.
+Nippon Gases UK Limited has also won the Wholesale and Retail Services Sector Award for demonstrating a strong commitment to good health and safety management during 2022.